Lelonio/Square/README.md

 # Square

-An unofficial Android client for Spotify Premium, built on [librespot](https://github.com/librespot-org/librespot).
+An unofficial Liquid Glass Android client for Spotify Premium, built on [librespot](https://github.com/librespot-org/librespot).
 The official app is not needed and is not used: audio is streamed in-process by a native Rust core.